Schedule Your Diagnostic Consultation

 Titles Matter…A Lot!

-In the blogging word, when searchers are looking at a search engine results page (SERP) with 10 organic search results and a whole bunch of paid results, it’s your blog post Title that will have the single greatest impact on whether you earn the click through or not.
+In the blogging world, when searchers are looking at a search engine results page (SERP) with 10 organic search results and a whole bunch of paid results, your blog post Title will have the single greatest impact on whether you earn the click through or not.

-The best business blog post Titles typically promise a solution to a problem or answer a question.
+The best business blog post Titles typically promise a solution to or answer a question.

 HubSpot co-founder and CTO Dharmesh Shah is frequently quoted as saying that you should spend about half of the time writing your blog post on Title selection.

 Titles matter a great deal.
-Make sure you spend adequate time on the “advertisement” for your blog post.
+Ensure you spend adequate time on the “advertisement” for your blog post.

 While I don’t know if you could credit actor and director Woody Allen as being a blogging thought leader, a big part of success with blogging is showing up: being consistent and blogging often.